Celiac Disease | Inability to Digest Gluten

 It appears that many people with schizophrenia have celiac disease.
 They frequently manifest similar digestive symptoms, and carefully controlled studies show that people with schizophrenia improve faster on a gluten-free diet.

 It is entirely possible that among millions of people with sensitivities to wheat, a large number suffer from an inability to digest the gluten.
-Since celiac symptoms come and go, the condition may be prevalent in the general population, but to a minor and varying degree that depends on individuals’ fluctuating eating patterns and emotional health.
-Those who suspect a gluten intolerance can try avoiding the glutinous grains and all their products for at least two months to see if symptoms are relieved.
-Celiacs who are severely afflicted can expect the significant renewal to require one or more years of consistent effort.
+Since celiac disease (symptoms) come and go, the condition may be prevalent in the general population, but to a minor and varying degree that depends on individuals’ fluctuating eating patterns and emotional health.
+Those who suspect a gluten intolerance (celiac disease) can try avoiding the glutinous grains and all their products for at least two months to see if symptoms are relieved.
+People with Celiac disease who are severely afflicted can expect the significant renewal to require one or more years of consistent effort.

 Swedish Flower Pollen